 - When you have a family history of snoring or OSA

 - When you have a smaller lower jaw

 - When you have large tonsils or large neck circumference

-- When you consume alcohol at the bed time.
+- When you consume alcohol at bedtime.

-- When you have low level levels of thyroid or post menopause.
+- When you have low-level levels of thyroid or post-menopause.

 One of the most common treatments for sleep apnea is surgery.
 With the help of surgery extra tissue in the throat which collapses during sleeping and blocks the airway is removed.

 Treatment for sleep apnea varies and depends on the extent to which victims are affected.
 Primarily, the treatment is administered either in the form of therapies and surgeries.